Route Prefix in ASP.NET Core Web API

 }

-With the above change in place, the GetAllDepartment() action method is now mapped to URI “/department/all” as expected, as shown in the image below.
+With the above change in place, the GetAllDepartment() action method is now mapped to the URI “/department/all” as expected, as shown in the image below.

 using Microsoft.AspNetCore.Mvc;